Paruthiveeran

 Paruthiveeran is a 2007 Indian Tamil-language romantic action drama film written, directed and produced by Ameer.
-The film stars Karthi in his feature film debut as the title character, with Priyamani as the female lead and Ponvannan, Saravanan, Ganja Karuppu, Sampath Raj, and Sujatha Sivakumar playing supporting roles.
+The film stars Karthi in his feature film debut as the title character, with Priyamani as the lead actress.
+Ponvannan, Saravanan, Ganja Karuppu, Sampath Raj, and Sujatha Sivakumar play supporting roles.
 The film features a soundtrack and score composed by Yuvan Shankar Raja, cinematography by Ramji and editing by Raja Mohammad.

 Paruthiveeran was entirely shot in Madurai and its surroundings.
 After two years of making, the film was released on 23 February 2007 and received universal critical acclaim.
-The female lead of this film Priyamani has won the National Film Award for Best Actress (2006) for her intense performance as a gang rape victim.
+The female lead of this film Priyamani has won the National Film Award for Best Actress (2006) for her intense performance.
 The film won prizes at major film award ceremonies in India, including two National Film Awards, six Filmfare Awards South and two Tamil Nadu State Film Awards, among others, while being screened at several international film festivals such as the Berlin International Film Festival and the Osian's Cinefan Festival of Asian and Arab Cinema as well.
 It also emerged as a huge commercial success, running successfully for more than one year in theatres.

 Plot

 The story is set in a rural area around Madurai in the village called Paruthiyur, in 2005 which still practices caste segregation.
-Paruthiveeran "Paruthi" is a country brash whose inter-caste parents were ostracized by the villagers since his upper-caste Agamudayar father married his lower-caste Kurava mother.
-After his parents' death, Paruthi was mostly raised by his doting paternal uncle, Chevvaazhai, and Chevvazhai's mother.
+Paruthiveeran "Paruthi" is a country brash whose inter-caste parents were ostracized by the villagers since his Rich upper-caste Agamudayar father married his lower-caste Kurava mother.
+After his parents' death, Paruthi was mostly raised by his doting maternal uncle, Chevvaazhai, and Chevvazhai's mother.
 Chevvazhai pampers and accompanies him in every misbehavior to keep him happy.
 Having grown up among his mother's people, he is often arrested for petty crimes.
 His one ambition in life is to gain enough notoriety to be on the news and to be thrown into Madras Jail.
 He often bullies the villagers for money and fun.

 Paruthi's paternal cousin, Muththazhagu, is the daughter of his snobbish uncle, Kazhuvathevan Servai, who is a respected member of the village and a caste sectarian.
 Muththazhagu has been in love with Paruthi since their childhood, but he remains unmoved and keeps her at bay.
 When they were children, Paruthi saved Muththazhagu from drowning in a well.
 She promised to marry him and be by his side forever and starts to love him against her parents' will as they do not approve of Parututhi's inter-caste background.
 In order to delay her marriage with anybody else, she fails in her tests at school on purpose to be in the same grade class as she might be married off if she finishes school.
 At times, Paruthi is violent towards her, but she still loves him.
 When Paruthi finally accepts Muththazhagu's love for him and decides to marry her, the feud between the two families comes in the way.